 - Alcohol and Acidity: Generally have slightly higher alcohol levels and pronounced acidity, which contribute to their aging potential.

-- Age-Worthiness: Wines from the Left Bank are built to last, with some reaching their peak after 20–50 years.
+- Age-Worthiness: Wines from the Left Bank are built to last, with some reaching their peak after 20–50 years as we can see in the graph below.
 This longevity enhances their desirability for collectors and investors.

 Right Bank Bordeaux Characteristics